Before travelling to Ireland, there are a number of things that you should know.

 What is the deal with leprechauns?

 This piece of folklore is sometimes seen as a cringey Irishism that only really shows up around St. Patrick’s Day.
-We rarely even talk about them, to be honest.
+To be honest, we rarely even talk about them.
 They are not a major part of our culture.

 It is craic, not crack.